-To continually improve the way people connect with your organization, you have to be ready with the right response when donors reach out to you—for any reason.
-Here are three best practices you can adopt to show donors you value their input.
-These will go a long way toward refining your overall donor stewardship tactics and creating a positive relationship with your donors.
+Here are three best practices you can adopt to show donors you value their input, along with some insights from our own customer support team.
+These will go a long way toward refining your overall donor stewardship tactics and fostering a positive relationship with your donors.

 1. Be Approachable